GAYE ANTHONY

 TRISH NORMAN

-The Scottish Nightingales
+The Scottish Nightingales!

 WHO ARE WE?

-Trish Norman who hails from Edinburgh, has had an interesting musical career, singing in Folk Clubs in her late teens and then singing with Dance Bands.
-For many years she sang with the Ladies of the Courte of Dalhousie Castle, presenting music and food at Mediaeval banquets.
+Trish Norman from Edinburgh, has had an interesting musical career, singing in Folk Clubs in her late teens and then singing with Dance Bands.
+For many years she sang with the Ladies of the 'Courte of Dalhousie Castle,' presenting music and food at Mediaeval banquets.
 This led to tours around Europe, mainly the Netherlands.
-Having sung in various choirs and Operatic societies around Edinburgh, she then moved to Aberdeenshire in the late 70s with her husband and family, where she eventually teemed up with Gaye.
+Having sung in various choirs and Operatic societies around Edinburgh, she moved to Aberdeenshire in the late 70s with her husband and family, where she eventually teemed up with Gaye.

-FORTHCOMING APPEARANCES
+APPEARANCES 2010

-28th June - Buckie Festival (Scotland)
+April - Keith TMSA Festival (Scotland)

-29th June to 1st July - Portsoy Boat Festival (Scotland)
+June - Portsoy Boat Festival (Scotland)

-1st to 2nd September - "Sea Fever" International Sea Shanty Festival.
+July - "Sea Fever" International Sea Shanty Festival.
 Hull (England).

 DISCOGRAPHY

-"FISH & SHIPS TOO!"- (I stand on the Quay)
+"FISH & SHIPS TOO!"- (I Stand on the Quay)

 Tracks: